Angshuk58/Customer_Churn_Prediction/README.md

 ## Results
 The results of the model training are evaluated to determine the performance of the predictive models.

--Accuracy: The model achieves an accuracy of 99.5% in predicting customer churn.
+- Accuracy: The model achieves an accuracy of 99.5% in predicting customer churn.

 - Confusion Matrix: Provides insights into true positives, false positives, true negatives, and false negatives.